-Freeze drying fruit preserves the berry or pieces of fruit exactly as it is, minus the liquids.
+Freeze-drying fruit preserves the berry or pieces of fruit exactly as it is, minus the liquids.
 According to the FDA, freeze drying, technically called lyophilization, "is a process in which water is removed from a product after it is frozen and placed under a vacuum, allowing the ice to change directly from solid to vapor without passing through a liquid phase."
 This process leaves the fruit a crispy shell of the fresh version.
-Unopened, freeze dried fruit so can last 25-30 years (according to some manufacturers), only if stored under ideal conditions.
-Meanwhile it retains most of its sugars so the fruit tastes like it did before the freezing.
+Unopened, freeze-dried fruit so can last 25 to 30 years (according to some manufacturers), only if stored under ideal conditions.
+Meanwhile, it retains most of its sugars so the fruit tastes like it did before the freezing.
 Freeze-dried fruit can be used in many of the same ways as you would use sun-dried and dehydrated fruits.
 For example, you can put it in baked goods, candy bars, and trail mix.

 - Shelf Life: According to some manufacturers, 25 to 30 years, unopened, if stored under ideal conditions

-- Most Common Way to Use: In baked goods, trail mixes, as a topping, eaten plain, or in emergency food supplies
+- Most Common Way to Use: In baked goods, snacks, trail mixes, smoothies, as a topping, eaten plain, or in emergency food supplies

 - How to Store: In a cool, dark, dry place such as a pantry in the original, unopened packaging

 What Is Freeze Dried Fruit?

-Freeze drying fruit is a process used to preserve fresh produce so it will be shelf stable and last longer without preservatives.
-The goal is to keep the nutritional profile of the ingredients intact so the freeze dried fruits can be used as a healthy snack, to add sweetness to dishes, and in baking.
+Freeze drying fruit is a process used to preserve fresh produce so it will be shelf-stable and last longer without preservatives.
+The goal of freeze-drying fruit is to preserve its nutritional profile.
+Freeze-dried fruit can be used as a healthy snack, to add sweetness to dishes, and in baking.

-The process of freeze drying fruit commercially involves putting the berries or pieces of fruit in a vacuum chamber with a below-freezing temperature.
+The process of freeze-drying fruit commercially involves putting the berries or pieces of fruit in a vacuum chamber with a below-freezing temperature.
 The solid water molecules in the fruit to become a gas, leaving the food and dissipating.
-Through this process the fruit and berries remain intact, and much of the nutrition found in the fresh fruit stays as well.
+Through this process, the fruit and berries remain intact, and much of the nutrition found in the fresh fruit stays as well.
 After it’s processed, freeze-dried fruit must be packaged in airtight, moisture-proof packaging to maintain freshness.

-Freeze dried fruit is also airy, light and crunchy, where dehydrated fruits have a thick density and distinct chew.
-This chew in dehydrated fruit is due to not all the moisture being leeched from the fruit, and in fact about one-third the water remains.
-Because dehydrated fruits still have some moisture, they often need preservatives to help keep the fruit shelf stable, and even with additives this type of dried fruit doesn’t last as long as the freeze dried counterpart.
-The moisture content in dehydrated fruit also tends to make it sweeter, where freeze dried fruit is less saccharine and can better showcase the natural flavor of the fruits.
+Freeze-dried fruit is also airy, light, and crunchy, where dehydrated fruits have a thick density and distinct chew.
+Dehydrated fruit is chewy because it retains about one-third its water content.
+Because dehydrated fruits still have some moisture, they often need preservatives to help keep the fruit shelf-stable, and even with additives, this type of dried fruit doesn’t last as long as the freeze-dried counterpart.
+The moisture content in dehydrated fruit also tends to make it sweeter, where freeze-dried fruit is less saccharine and can better showcase the natural flavor of the fruits.

 What Does Freeze Dried Fruit Taste Like?

 Imagine the ripest sample of fruit and then, instead of juicy and soft, it's airy and crunchy.
-That's basically what freeze dried fruit tastes like.
-It's the dried version of favorite fruits such as strawberries, raspberries, apples, bananas, dragon fruits, kiwi, blueberries, pineapple and other sweet fruits at the peak season.
+That's basically what freeze-dried fruit tastes like.
+It's the dried version of favorite fruits such as strawberries, raspberries, apples, bananas, dragon fruits, kiwi, blueberries, pineapple, and other sweet fruits at the peak season.
 The freeze-drying process preserves flavor much better than regular dehydrating, leading to brighter, fresher-tasting flavors.
 The texture of freeze-dried fruit is firm, dry, and crispy, with a satisfying crunch between the teeth.

 Freeze Dried Fruit Recipes